Combating Online Misinformation Videos: Characterization, Detection, and Future Directions: Conclusion

 \section{Conclusion}

-In this paper, we surveyed the existing literature on misinformation video detection and provided an extensive review of the advanced detection solutions, including clues at the signal, semantic, and intent levels and clue integration techniques.
-We also summarized available datasets and tools and discussed related areas to facilitate future research.
-Furthermore, we presented four critical open issues for real-world applications and provided concrete research directions.
-We also provide a corresponding public repository\footnote{\url{https://github.com/ICTMCG/Awesome-Misinfo-Video-Detection}} which will be updated to include future advances.
+We surveyed the existing literature on misinformation video detection and provided an extensive review of the advanced detection solutions, including clues at the signal, semantic, and intent levels and clue integration techniques.
+We also summarized publicly available datasets and tools and discussed related areas.
+Furthermore, we presented critical open issues and future directions for both research and real-world applications.
+Also, we open-sourced a GitHub repository that will be updated to include future advances in this area.
 We hope this survey could shed light on further research for defending against misinformation videos.

+\begin{acks} This research is supported in part by the National Key Research and Development Program of China (2022YFC3302102), the National Natural Science Foundation of China (62203425), the Project of Chinese Academy of Sciences (E141020), the China Postdoctoral Science Foundation (2022TQ0344), and the International Postdoctoral Exchange Fellowship Program by Office of China Postdoc Council (YJ20220198). \end{acks}